zanuka-labs/dartland/dart/README.md

   - [passsword](https://pub.dartlang.org/packages/password) - A set of high-level APIs over PointyCastle to hash and verify passwords securely
   - [Pointy Castle](https://github.com/PointyCastle/pointycastle) - port of Bouncy Castle from Java to Dart

+## Fushia OS
+  - [Topaz](https://github.com/fuchsia-mirror/topaz) - the layer where first-party mods (modules) live.
+Topaz augments system functionality by implementing interfaces defined by underlying layers.
+Topaz contains four major categories of software: modules, agents, shells, and runners.
+For example, modules include the dashboard, and runners include the Web, Dart, and Flutter runners.